Hospitalization for eating disorders

 Hospital day treatment programs

-Day treatment programs are structured programs that generally require attendance for three to eight hours a day.
-Day treatment can include medical care, group, individual and family counseling, structured eating sessions, and nutrition counseling.
-You may still be able to work or attend school if you're in a day treatment program.
+Day treatment programs are structured and generally require attendance for multiple hours a day, several days a week.
+Day treatment can include medical care; group, individual and family therapy; structured eating sessions; and nutrition education.

 Residential treatment for eating disorders